ForwardFinancing/forwardfinancing.github.io/_posts/2019-02-07-partner-api-status-endpoint.md

 ### Authentication

 You will need to contact us to get your `api_key`.
-The API key should be included in your request headers such that the request header key is `api_key` and the request header value for that key is your `api_key`.
-If you omit the api_key or provide an incorrect one, the HTTP status code of the response will be 401 Unauthorized.
+The `api_key` must be included in your request header.
+If the `api_key` is missing or incorrect, the HTTP status code of the response will be 401 Unauthorized.
+See [below](#request) for an example of a correct response header.

 ### HTTPS